hoverbike1/TOTK-Mods-collection/README.md

 1080p (1920x1080) can only be scaled in 'doubles', or it will break Ambient Occlusion (AO) but increases GPU performance, which is useful for Reshade MXAO.
 Ambient occlusion is a shading and rendering technique used to calculate how exposed each point in a scene is to ambient lighting.
 For example, the interior of a tube is typically more occluded (and hence darker) than the exposed outer surfaces, and becomes darker the deeper inside the tube one goes.
 It has a GPU performance cost.
-1008p is the highest resolution found to work without breaking the game's AO at any scaling settings, from our testing.
+1008p increase resolution to 1792x1008 without breaking Ambiant Occlusion 1026p increase resolution to 1836x1026 without breaking Ambiant Occlusion :exclamation:Overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.
 360p, 540p and 720p require to change the "Resolution" scaling in Yuzu graphics settings (This setting is just called 'resolution'), but they look a bit blurry.
   - 540p and x2 = 1080p
   - 540p and x4 = 4K